Stubbed Toes, Ingrown Hairs, and NHL Injury Reporting

 More from Dallas Stars

-“Well, the one guy, it’s kind of mid-body.
+"“Well, the one guy, it’s kind of mid-body.
 I think the one guy, depends where he carries it, it could be lower or upper.
 The other guy is lower.
 We might as well get a little more detail.
 I give you guys mid-body now.
 One guy’s mid.
-One guy’s lower and one guy can be anyplace.”
+One guy’s lower and one guy can be anyplace.”"

 Ruff was referring to either Brett Ritchie or Trevor Daley for the mid-body injury, the other would be the lower body injury.
 Confused?
-To make matters worse, Ruff said that one of the injuries “depends where he [the injured player] carries it, it could be lower or upper.”
+To make matters worse, Ruff said that one of the injuries “depends where he carries it, it could be lower or upper.”
 Yes, you read that right.
 Depends on where he carries it.

 This is a family website, so I am going to try to discuss this as delicately as I can.
 It seems that one of those players (Ritchie or Daley) could possibly be suffering an injury to the nether regions.
 In this case, I can see Ruff not wanting to come right out and say, “Player X was accidentally kicked in a sensitive area and needs to keep it iced for a few days.”
 If I were Player X, I don’t think I would want that made public.